KINS 3281 Human Anatomy and Physiology 1

 3 hours lecture; 3 hours laboratory; 4.5 credits

 A foundation in the form and function of the human body.
-Exploration and development of an understanding of anatomical terminology, basic science foundations, cellular structure and transport, tissues, integumentary system, skeletal system, muscular system and nervous system.
+Exploration and development of an understanding of anatomical terminology, chemical, cellular and tissue levels of structural organization and body systems include integumentary, skeletal, muscular, nervous and endocrine systems.
+Students are required to dissect mammalian specimens.
 This course is the same as Anthropology 3265, Biology 1501, and Health and Nutrition Sciences 2302.
 STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences.

 Prerequisite: 1) high school chemistry or the equivalent taken within the past five years or satisfactory performance on a chemistry competency test, and 2) high school biology or the equivalent taken within the past five years or satisfactory performance on a biology competency test.